sitegeist/fluid-styleguide/README.md

 5. Start [building your own components](./Documentation/BuildingComponents.md) using Fluid Components and fixture files

+If you have any questions, need support or want to discuss components in TYPO3, feel free to join [#ext-fluid_components](https://typo3.slack.com/archives/ext-fluid_components).

 ## Documentation

 * [Building Components with Fluid Styleguide](./Documentation/BuildingComponents.md)